ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * How the AS can instruct C to specify its public authentication credential by value in the "req_cnf" parameter of an access token request (see {{sec-cred-c-value}}).

-* How C can instruct the AS to specify the public authentication credential(s) of the RS(s) by value or by reference in the "rs_cnf" or "rs_cnf2" parameter of an access token response (see {{sec-cred-rs-value}}), or instead to omit the credential(s) from the response.
+* How C can instruct the AS to specify the public authentication credential(s) of the RS(s) by value or by reference in the "rs_cnf" or "rs_cnf2" parameter of an access token response (see {{sec-cred-rs-value}}), or instead to omit the credential(s) from the access token response.

 ## Instructing C on How to Provide its Authentication Credential # {#sec-cred-c-value}

 When the AS receives an access token request and this includes the "req_cnf" parameter identifying the public authentication credential of C by reference, it might happen that the AS is not able to access the credential by using the specified reference.

-In such a case, the AS MUST reject the request and reply with an error response (see {{Section 5.8.3 of RFC9200}}).
+In such a case, the AS MUST reject the request and MUST reply with an error response (see {{Section 5.8.3 of RFC9200}}).
 The error response MUST have a response code equivalent to the CoAP code 5.00 (Internal Server Error) and MUST include the error code "unknown_credential_referenced".
 The error code and its CBOR abbreviation are registered in {{iana-oauth-extensions-errors}} and {{iana-oauth-error-code-cbor-mappings}}, respectively.

 After receiving such an error response, C can send a new access token request, where the "req_cnf" parameter specifies the authentication credential of C by value.

 ## Instructing the AS on How to Provide the RS's Authentication Credential # {#sec-cred-rs-value}